 You will see a "Downloading Template" dialog box as MS Word downloads the template from their server or the internet.

 Once the template has downloaded, it will open in a new MS Word document screen.
 As you can see in the image below, the card will print on the right half of the page.
 This is so the paper can be folded in half, and the picture will appear on the front of the card, with the fold to the left.

 Notice on this particular card, it is 2 pages.
-This is so you can print it double-sided, and have a finished card complete with inside and outside graphics.
-If you do print this card double-sided, be sure the 2nd side is printed the correct way, so the text doesn't end up up-side-down inside the card.
+This is so you can print it double-sided and have a finished card complete with inside and outside graphics.
+If you do print this card double-sided, be sure the second side is printed the correct way so the text doesn't end up upside-down inside the card.

 At this point, you can print your card (preferably in color), fold the paper in half, write a nice note on the inside, and you're done.

 If you have cardstock, you can print on cardstock instead of standard paper.
 This will give the card a heavier feel and will be more like a store-bought greeting card.

 One thing you can do is trim the card down so there isn't as much white space around the outside of the graphics.

 © 2012 Amber Killinger